matiaselm/android-exercises/README.md

 # Android-exercises

-School exercises for Kotlin
+School exercises for Kotlin.

-Different branches contain different exercises
+Continuation from list-lab, implementing retrofit into the list.